 WMOF – Introduction & Programme [click on the link for full programme details]

 The Pastoral Community (Ards & North Down), has provisionally booked five coaches to transport parishioners who have already registered for the Final Mass being celebrated by Pope Francis in Phoenix Park, Dublin.
-In order that we have some idea of numbers we would like families and/or individual parishioners to give their names in to the parish office by 8th June 2018.
+We have a small number of tickets for the Final Mass and the Bangor Bus still available.
+Cost £20, £10 for a child.
+Contact the Parish Office before Friday 27th July.

 Please note: After the Coach Drop-off Point there will be a 2-3km walk to get to the area where the Mass will take place.
 There will be no sitting at this Mass event but a folding chair can be brought for comfort.
 Those who need assistance will be offered a shuttle bus to bring them from the Coach to the area where the Mass will be celebrated.